ncerdan/Wall-Witness/README.md

 # Wall-Witness
 ## Summary
-A pymongo (Python + MongoDB) project that stores, tracks, and displays climbing workout information to provide witness for progress in order to boost motivation.
+A computer application that stores, tracks, and displays climbing workout information to provide witness for progress in order to boost motivation.

 ### Libaries Used
-Backend:  pymongo
+Backend:  pymongo (Python + MongoDB)
 Frontend: PyQT, matplotlib's pyplot